Africa Program Capacity Building Internship Program

 It does so by bringing in a diverse pool of interns from colleges and universities across the United States to support the mission and work of the Africa Program, while exposing them to careers in international public policy and research, boosting their professional skills, and providing them with mentorship opportunities.
 While interns must have a demonstrated interest or experience in Africa-related issues and policy, the program prioritizes those who could benefit the most from the opportunity to explore and further develop their Africa-centered studies, interests and their professional skillset.

 Interns provide support for the day-to-day operations of the Africa Program, gaining professional experience with administration and logistics, research and writing, and social media and communications.
-As part of their professional growth experience, all interns complete an Africa-focused research project of their own design, attend Africa-related events in the Washington, D.C. area, draft an updated resume section capturing their internship experience for review by the Director, and have the option of contributing to the Africa Up Close blog.
+Interns work closely with the Africa Program Director and staff on all aspects of the Africa Program’s work and activities.
+Each intern is provided with a tailored work plan encompassing administrative and logistical support, research and writing support, and social media and communications support.
+Work includes providing research on various Africa-related topics, researching speakers, drafting talking points, drafting event summaries, as well as checking in participants to Africa Program events, updating databases, assisting with copy-editing of various publications, and with drafting reports.
+As part of their professional growth experience, all interns are required to complete an Africa-focused policy-oriented research project and presentation of their own design to which they receive feedback on their analysis, organization, and public speaking skills.
+Interns also participate in both structured and non-structural mentorship activities, have the option of contributing to the Africa Up Close blog, attend Africa-related events in the Washington, D.C. area, and draft an updated resume section capturing their internship experience for review by the Director.
 They also complete an evaluation assessing the impact of their internship experience.

 This 12-week paid internship is generously funded by Mr. Earl W. Stafford and is funded at 20 hours per week.